 In a situation like this, I would look at all of the court orders your spouse is living under with her ex-husband.
 You probably are not legally obligated to do so.
 Keep in mind that for healthcare expenses that Medicaid does not cover, your insurance may end up paying those.
 If you cannot provide your insurance information to that doctor, your wife may pay those uncovered medical expenses out of her pocket.

 It would help if you worked with your spouse in a situation like this to see what she wants to do.
 After the all-the child is not yours, and the court order does not impact you.
 Whether it is a situation like this or any other dealing with court orders, you should contact an experienced family law attorney before doing something that you think may not be smart for you and your family on a long-term basis.

 Questions about today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material discussed in today’s blog post, I invite you to contact the Law Office of Bryan Fagan.
-A phone call to our office would allow our team to schedule a free of charge consultation for you with one of our licensed family law attorneys.
-These consultations are a great opportunity to ask questions and receive direct feedback about your particular circumstances.
+A phone call to our office would allow our team to schedule a free consultation for you with one of our licensed family law attorneys.
+These consultations are an excellent opportunity to ask questions and receive direct feedback about your particular circumstances.
 We appreciate you joining us today and hope to see you again tomorrow as we share more information about the world of family law in the State of Texas.
 Thank you for your time and consideration.